-During 2006, the District Attorney revised its budget.
+During 2012, the District Attorney revised its budget.
 The District Attorney has prepared and published budgets that cover its governmental activities in the Special Revenue Funds included in this financial report for comparison schedules that illustrate the actual results of these funds compared to the original budget.
-The original budget was published in The News-Star on December 23, 2005.
-The amended budget was published in The News-Star on December 22, 2006.
+The original budget was published in News-Star on December 12, 2011.